 - Briefly fry or grill the sausages until coloured and place on a lipped baking sheet with the oil.

-- Put the sausages in an oven preheated to 230 C.
+- Put the sausages in an oven preheated to 230 C for 10 minutes.

 - Fry the bacon and onions together until coloured and divide around the sausages.